Overview#

 - Horizontal auto-scaling dynamically adjusting compute resources based on query load with predictive traffic forecasting

-- ML-driven index recommendation analyzing workload patterns to suggest optimal index configurations
+- ML-driven index recommendation analysing workload patterns to suggest optimal index configurations

 - Online index rebuild capability enabling zero-downtime optimisation of existing indexes